mtzngn/sorting-algorithms-visualizer/README.md

 ## SORTING ALGORITHMS VISUALIZER
-I wanted to learn more about algorithms and i realized visualization helped me to understand easyly.
+I wanted to learn more about algorithms and i realized visualization helped me to understand better.
 Than i decided to make this little project, enjoy it!
 ### Algorithms Used
 ***